-Did you know that the brain structures associated with binocular vision function differently in people with brain injuries and those without brain injuries?
+Did you know that the brain structures associated with binocular (seeing with both eyes) vision function differently in people with brain injuries and those without brain injuries?
 In a 2015 study published in Frontiers Neurology, the authors used functional MRI to assess the structures associated with a type of eye movement called vergence eye movements.
-These type of movements, which you actually learned about when you were in Kindergarten, allow us to transition our vision from near to far, or far to near... or back in Kindergarten allow you to cross your eyes.
+These types of movements, which you actually learned about when you were in Kindergarten, allow us to transition our vision from near to far, or far to near... or back in Kindergarten allowing you to cross your eyes.
 These types of eye movements also allow us to have depth perception.

-This also enables us to understand how we might help those with brain injuries overcome their symptoms, by assessing the integrity of their vergence systems, and prescribing uniquely appropriate rehabilitation exercises to improve performance of these areas of the brain, and creating long term plasticity.
+This also enables us to understand how we might help those with brain injuries overcome their symptoms, by assessing the integrity of their vergence systems, prescribing uniquely appropriate rehabilitation exercises to improve the performance of these areas of the brain, and creating long-term plasticity.

 This paper was published in Frontiers in Neurology in 2015 by Christopher Tyler and colleagues, and was titled “Deficits in the activation of human oculomotor nuclei in chronic traumatic brain injury.”